jon-heard/obsidian-inline-scripts-library/notevars.sfile.md

 		[ "", "No value.  __" + $1 + "__ is a folder." ]);
 }

-// Get the file's cached data
-const cache = app.metadataCache.getFileCache(file);
+// Get the file's cached data.
+Early out if not available. const cache = app.metadataCache.getFileCache(file);

-// If no cached data, early out if (!cache)
+if (!cache)
 {
 	return expFormat(